-Dr. Mielke and Nurse Practitioner Sandi work with you to identify your triggers, then create a plan to diminish or avoid them.
-Cleaning the air in your house with filters, avoiding cigarette smoke, and treating allergies are a few ways to eliminate triggers.
+Dr. Mielke and Nurse Practitioner Sandi work with you to identify your triggers, then create a plan to minimize or avoid them.
+Cleaning the air in your house with filters, avoiding cigarette smoke, and treating allergies are a few ways to avoid triggers.

 We go a step beyond triggers to determine health issues that contribute to your underlying inflammation.
 The first step is a thorough examination and advanced diagnostic tests, as needed, to detect issues that cause inflammation, such as a chronic infection or hormone imbalance.
 Then a customized treatment plan is developed to address your unique health needs.

 Some of the key treatments that help asthma include:

 Deficiencies in nutrients affect asthma numerous ways.
 You may lack nutrients that fight inflammation or those that support biochemical processes, regulate genes, or keep the immune system healthy.
 Correcting deficiencies can help relieve asthma.

 We can develop a nutraceutical regimen that controls your asthma while also improving your overall health.
 For example, natural supplements can help thin mucus and calm inflammation in the airways.